ABOUT THE SIDELINE

-Located in the historic Varsity Theatre on Oxford Street in Downtown Martin, The Sideline is home to a Physical Therapy Clinic and 24/7 Fitness Center.
-This historic theater was originally constructed in 1947 and was purchased and renovated by Brian Smith, physical therapist and owner, in 2004.
+The Sideline is located in the historic Varsity Theatre on Oxford Street in Downtown Martin.
+Inside the building is host a Physical Therapy Clinic and a 24/7 Fitness Center.
+The historic theater was originally constructed in 1947 and was later purchased and renovated by Brian Smith, physical therapist, and owner, in 2004.

 The Sideline was once located in Historic Downtown Martin on South Lindell Street, but the growing need for space brought us to the Varsity Theatre.
-The Sideline continues to see growth in physical therapy patients with new services being provided, as well as more fitness center members with the addition of the new Les Mills group exercise programs.
+Sideline’s growth is due to the increase in Physical Therapy patients and all of the services being provided, as well as all of the additions to equipment and programs in the Fitness Center.

 The Sideline’s Physical Therapy Clinic provides progressive, one-on-one physical therapy services, based upon current research.
 The professional staff includes Physical Therapists and Physical Therapist Assistants who provide care for patients of all ages and all conditions, with an emphasis on manual therapy, therapeutic exercise, patient education, orthotics, and isokinetics.
 The Sideline also provides sports medicine outreach coverage and injury assessments for the local school system at no charge.
 The Physical Therapy Clinic is open Monday-Friday, 7am-6pm.